airsdk/airsdk.dev/docs/basics/create-an-app.md

 - Note the `library-path` option.
 It enumerates directories from where to find pre-compiled libraries (SWCs).

-Create an empty directory `libs`.
+2. Create an empty directory `libs`.
 You may also optionally place a `.gitignore` file into it.

-Here is an example application descriptor:
+3. Create an application descriptor file:

 _app.xml_: